FreeTAKTeam/FreeTakServer/REST_APIDoc.md

   * ManagePresence/postPresence
   * ManagePresence/putPresence

 ## General Configuration
-> To quickly test the API, you can use a browser extension (Chrome) like ARC Advanced rest client.REST APIs are easy to use, however they require a minimum ammount of knowledge, we DO NOT provide support to explain WHAT an API is.
+> To quickly test the API, you can use a browser extension like ARC Advanced rest client (Chrome).
+REST APIs are easy to use, however they require a minimum ammount of knowledge, we DO NOT provide support to explain WHAT an API is.
 Please refer to an online tutorial such as [this](http://www.steves-internet-guide.com/using-http-apis-for-iot-beginners-guide/).

 ### endpoint
 the API uses the following format